This guide is getting a much-needed update for 2023.

-He also has paid coaches 💵 including Jim Johnson of Contractor Coach Pro, and retains a lawyer as council.
+He also has paid coaches 💵 including Jim Johnson of Contractor Coach Pro and retains a lawyer as a council.
 He’s worked with Jim on naming processes, creating proprietary systems and checklists – and having a clear long-term vision, amongst other major shifts to his mindset, and business strategy.

 Investing for 1-2-3-5 Years Out

-The more you want quick fixes – the more susceptible you are scammers.
+The more you want quick fixes – the more susceptible you are to scammers.